 Hip-hop music and culture were extremely prevalent in the ‘80s.
 As such, hip-hop fashion was also trending, especially in urban areas.
 Inspired by stars, such as the iconic Salt-N-Pepa trio and Queen Latifah, hip-hop fashion for women was similar to that for men.
-Baggy silhouettes and athletic details characterised the look along with bold and bright colours and bold patterns.
+Baggy silhouettes and athletic details characterized the look along with bold and bright colors and bold patterns.
 When it came to accessories, sneakers and snapback caps reigned supreme.

 80s Punk Fashion

 Before there was ‘90s grunge, there was ‘80s punk.
 This rebellious look developed in the later years of the 1980s and represented a dramatic departure from the decade’s glamorous beginning.
 Featuring iconic pieces like studded leather jackets, ripped jeans, band t-shirts, and heavy-duty boots, the punk look was intense and edgy.
 Even the hair of this subculture was bold and in-your-face.
 Today, punk fashion is once again becoming popular.
-However, in 2017, the look is slightly more toned-down and casual.
+However, the look is slightly more toned-down and casual.

 80s Workout Fashion